Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-conversations/README.md

 ## _Disclaimer_

-_Azure SDK Python packages support for Python 2.7 is ending 01 January 2022.
+_Azure SDK Python packages support for Python 2.7 ended 01 January 2022.
 For more information and questions, please refer to https://github.com/Azure/azure-sdk-for-python/issues/20691_

 ## Getting started

 ### Prerequisites

-* Python 2.7, or 3.6 or later is required to use this package.
+* Python 3.6 or later is required to use this package.
 * An [Azure subscription][azure_subscription]
 * An existing Text Analytics resource